Osha 10 Final Exam Test Answers

 Question 1: What is lockout/tagout?

-A. A procedure for controlling hazardous energy during maintenance and servicing of equipment.
-B. A procedure for improving employee morale.
-C. A procedure for increasing productivity.
-D. All of the above.
+A. D. B. A procedure for improving employee morale.
+A procedure for controlling hazardous energy during maintenance and servicing of equipment.
+C. Day to day, a procedure for increasing productivity.
+All of the above.

 Answer: A. A procedure for controlling hazardous energy during maintenance and servicing of equipment.